Darren Head is Chief Executive Officer of Bionova Scientific. He has also served as Chairman of Bionova’s Board of Directors since 2019.

 Amy has published several peer-reviewed scientific articles and is the inventor of record for a U.S. patent involving mediators of signal transduction.

 Amy earned her M.S. in Chemistry at the University of Minnesota and her B.S. in Biology at Fudan University, Shanghai, China.

-Chung Chun is Chief Operating Officer and Co-Founder of Bionova Scientific.
+Chung Chun is Chief Technology Officer and Co-Founder of Bionova Scientific.

 Prior to co-founding Bionova in 2014, Chung spent nearly 20 years in the biopharmaceutical industry, establishing an impressive track-record of delivering technical results and achieving business goals.
 Much of her pre-Bionova career was at Abgenix, Amgen and Boehringer Ingelheim.